publishpress/PublishPress-Planner/readme.txt

 = UNRELEASED =

 * Fixed: Fix the admin menu Debug Log that was not being displayed, #992;
+* Fixed: Fix the fatal error while exporting the calendar as ICS file, #994;

 = [3.6.3] - 18 Nov 2021 =